MicroFocus/universal-discovery-cmdb-samples/README.md

 * Rerun failed triggers

-  This use case shows how to activate a zone, and then rerun the trigger if its status is Error.
+  This sample case shows how to activate a zone, and then rerun the trigger if its status is Error.

   From the project root folder on your local machine, run the following command: